What should my employer do if I'm injured?

 Does my employer have access to my injury claim information?

-All employer and injured worker information is confidential.
+All employer and worker information is confidential.
 Under the The Workers’ Compensation Act, 2013, (the Act) you, your authorized representatives or, in the case of a death, your dependant(s) can get a copy of the claim record by making a request.

 The Act also gives your employer the right to request a review of an appeal of a decision we have made on your claim and the right to receive information about our decision from your claim file for the purposes of an appeal.
 You will have to approve the release of this information to the employer by filling out a Consent to Release of Personal Information (TROI) form.